 Napa cabbage has numerous health benefits and naturally occurring vitamins and minerals including:

 - Napa cabbage is very low in calories.

 - Napa cabbage contains many antioxidant plant compounds and is high in dietary fiber.

-- Some scientific studies suggest consuming napa cabbage in our diet can help to protect our body from cancers and help to lower LDL levels.
+- Some scientific studies suggest consuming napa cabbage in a diet can help to protect the body from cancers and help to lower LDL levels.